 - Receptivity; and

-Here’s what our research and experience designing engaging virtual programs has taught us.
+Here’s what our research and experience designing engaging virtual programs have taught us.
 (Many of the following tips presume that you are able to stand and move freely within a reasonable area in front of your computer’s camera.
 You’ll want to be sure your computer has a functioning camera, microphone, and speaker to ensure the audience sees and hears you, and that you can see and hear them, as well.)

-1. First, create immediacy.
+1. First, Create Immediacy.

 Immediacy refers to the presence, attraction, and warmth your audience perceives when you’re engaging in virtual communication.
 In other words, what is the impact you have on your audience?
 The following actions will improve your immediacy by demonstrating an intense involvement in the conversation: